How to restore your gun rights in Portland

 What if my petition is denied?

 A denial is never the end of the road.
-In many cases, we’re able to file an appeal and continue fighting for your rights.The appeals process can be complex and time-sensitive, which is why it’s crucial to have an experienced attorney on your side from the very beginning.At Spodek Law Group, we’ll explore every possible avenue for appeal, leaving no stone unturned in our quest to restore your Second Amendment rights.
+In many cases, we’re able to file an appeal and continue fighting for your rights.The appeals process can be complex and time-sensitive, which is why it’s crucial to have an experienced attorney on your side from the very beginning.At Spodek Law Group, we’ll explore every possible avenue for appeal, leaving no stones unturned in our quest to restore your Second Amendment rights.

 Can I own guns while my restoration case is pending?